 This crisis stems from AI’s ability to simulate empathy and advice without the messiness of real human interaction.
 It prompts therapists and mental health counselors to confront three fundamental questions:

-• First, what are the core problems clients are bringing to the table, and how can these be best addressed in a structured, effective manner?
+- First, what are the core problems clients are bringing to the table, and how can these be best addressed in a structured, effective manner?

-• Third, how do we determine when an issue has been resolved: is it a state of ongoing maintenance, or does it involve equipping clients with clear instructions and tools to navigate life independently moving forward?
+- Third, how do we determine when an issue has been resolved: is it a state of ongoing maintenance, or does it involve equipping clients with clear instructions and tools to navigate life independently moving forward?

 The Shift Away from Goal-Oriented Therapy

-Unfortunately, much of modern therapy has shifted away from this goal-oriented mindset toward a routine of weekly meetings.
-These sessions can foster progress, but too often, they lack mapped milestones, leading to stagnation where one or both parties become overly comfortable in the dynamic.
-If all a patient seeks is comfort, a sympathetic ear without challenge, they may not be truly engaged in therapy at all.
-Therapy should be transformative, not a perpetual comfort zone.
-AI exacerbates this by often telling users exactly what they want to hear, offering validation without the tough love that could genuinely improve their lives.
+Increasingly, AI is also being used to replicate or influence therapy techniques, such as treatment planning, session documentation, and client engagement, but often in a way that prioritizes affirmation over true therapeutic progress.
 The basis of current AI lies in machine learning, which draws from vast datasets of existing information to generate responses patterned after human interactions.
 This makes it a perfect tool for endless self-affirmation, endlessly echoing user sentiments without introducing discomfort or driving toward resolution.
 If what a client wants include no real goals or treatment then therapists who treat clients this way, through unchallenging affirmation alone, will lose them to these digital alternatives.
 This pandering raises another layer of inquiry: Is the ultimate goal of therapy to resolve specific problems, or is it broadly to enhance quality of life?
 The distinction matters, as AI excels at the former in superficial ways but struggles with the nuanced, holistic latter.
+Traditional talk therapy, as a human-centered approach, provides emotional understanding and real-time perspective that AI chatbots cannot replicate.

 Critiques of Therapy Culture and AI’s Role

 Drawing from philosopher Slavoj Žižek’s critiques, therapy must go beyond mere affirmation to examine a patient’s place in life and society.
 He warns against “therapism” or therapy culture that promotes toxic positivity, uncritically affirming one’s inner life and behaviors without confronting underlying delusions or resistances to change.
 This therapy culture is often viewed by the public not as a serious mental health treatment, but akin to a hobby: something casual and ongoing, like a weekly book club or yoga session, rather than a targeted intervention with endpoints.
+Within the broader mental health field, this perception is increasingly relevant as AI transforms traditional practices, research, and support services, raising questions about the future of care.
 A prime example is found in “Sex and the City,” where the characters’ brunch discussions function like informal therapy, providing mutual affirmation and social bonding but rarely delving into confrontational, transformative work.
 This portrayal illustrates the dangers of perceiving therapy as a mere social circle: it dilutes its clinical role, fostering endless validation without resolution, and leaves it vulnerable to AI, which can replicate that superficial, affirming experience at no cost and on demand.
 Confrontation (challenging patients to question their ideological positions, societal roles, and self-deceptions) is crucial, and this is something a human therapist can deliver with authenticity that AI cannot replicate.
-AI, by design, tends to be overly affirming, mirroring the user’s desires to maintain engagement, much like how some therapists might soften their approach to retain patients, fearing loss of income or connection.
-This desire to keep a client can lead to mistakes, where affirmation replaces necessary disruption.
+The ability to truly understand and respond to complex human emotions is essential for effective therapy, and remains a key distinction between human therapists and AI-driven tools.

 These criticisms apply directly to modern therapists and clients; when therapists affirm without probing deeper, they risk perpetuating a cycle of overanalysis and avoidance, ignoring what one is truly “doing” in their life and position.
 Clients, in turn, may seek therapy as a space for validation rather than transformation, resisting the discomfort of existential confrontation.
 These issues are far more profound and existential than the surface-level threat of AI systems; they demand that the profession confront its own complacencies, not dismiss such critiques as irrelevant.